 Account Owners: Because money placed in an UGMA account is owned by the child, earnings are generally taxed at the child’s—usually lower—tax rate, rather than the parent’s rate.
-For some families, this savings can be significant.
+For some families, the savings can be significant.

 For those giving: Contributions to UGMA accounts are made with after-tax dollars—the donor doesn't receive an income tax deduction for making them.
 However, up to $15,000 per individual ($30,000 for a married couple) annually can be contributed free of gift tax.

 EarlyBird is committed to providing you and your family with the highest levels of security.
 Investment accounts are held with our trusted partner and custodian Apex Clearing Corporation, a third-party SEC registered broker-dealer and member of FINRA and Securities Investor Protection Corporation (SIPC).
 This means the investments in your account are protected up to $500,000 total.

 We use the highest standards to ensure your information and data is safe.
 We use multi-factor authentication, automatic logouts, and ID verification help prevent unauthorized access.
 Accounts are protected with 256-bit SSL encryption.